Kilo-Org/alex-treBENCH/.kilocode/rules/memory-bank/product.md

 # Product Vision

-## What is JeopardyBench?
+## What is alex-treBENCH?

-JeopardyBench is a comprehensive benchmarking system that evaluates Large Language Models (LLMs) using historical Jeopardy questions.
+alex-treBENCH is a comprehensive benchmarking system that evaluates Large Language Models (LLMs) using historical Jeopardy questions.
 It provides a standardized, entertaining, and statistically rigorous way to measure and compare AI model performance across diverse knowledge domains.

 ## Why Does It Exist?